PeterAustria/node-red-contrib-ta-cmi/README.md

 ## Configuration

-### One time Settings
+### One-time Settings
-In the "Edit cmi node" properties page klick the litte pencil icon and node-red will show up the "Add new cmi config config node".
+In the "Edit cmi node" properties page klick the little pencil icon and node-red will show up the "Add new cmi config config node".
 Here you fill in the requested information as follow:

 ![config-node](./images/config.PNG)